RussOakham/wanderlust-recipes/testing.md

 * **\(US006\)** - As a user, I want to be able to search and filter recipes by serving size, so I can find recipes suited to the number of people I am catering to.
    - The search function on the home page allows users to filter recipes by serving size.
 * **\(US007\)** - As a user, I want to be about to save my favourite recipes, so I can quickly find them again in future.
-   - On each recipe page, there is a heart logo in the top right of the recipe image - toggling the hear to appear filled adds this recipe to user favourites.
+   - On each recipe page, there is a heart logo in the top right of the recipe image - toggling the heart to appear filled adds this recipe to user favourites.
 </details>

 <details>
 <summary>Uploading Recipes</summary>

-* **\(US008\)** - As a user, I want to be able to upload my own recipes, so other users can benefit from them.
+* **\(US008\)** - As a user, I want to be able to upload my recipes, so other users can benefit from them.
-   - Logged in users can add new recipe's to the site via the link in the navigation bar.
-The form input fields inform the user of required information.
+   - Logged-in users can add new recipe's to the site via the link in the navigation bar.
+The form input fields inform the user of the required information.
 * **\(US009\)** - As a user, I want to gain feedback on the recipes I upload, so I can determine improvements.
    - Recipes uploaded to the site can be rated by other users, so users will be able to see the current star rating of their uploaded recipes.
 * **\(US010\)** - As a user, I want to be able to edit and improve recipes I have already uploaded.